 — This essay was originally published in issue 40 of VAULT in November 2022.

-Harriet Flavel is a digital strategist, producer, and writer based in London.
+Harriet Flavel is an arts consultant and writer based in London.